crisaldama/POC-FM-Master-Slave-Code/README.md

-# Sample Code for sharing FM between a master and slave orgs
+# Sample Code for sharing Feedback Management between a master and slave Salesforce orgs

 Just validate the oncept, use code atu your own risk.